 (originally titled “How to Homeschool”)

 In which I describe my family’s homeschooling adventures in the guise of a how-to manual.
-Not that I would ever actually tell anyone how to homeschool–after more than a decade, I’m still figuring it out for myself.
+Not that I would ever actually tell anyone how to homeschool–after more than seventeen years, I’m still figuring it out for myself.
 The essay’s style was shamelessly ripped-off from Lorrie Moore’s brilliant short story “How to Become a Writer.”
 Do read the original.

 In which I allow myself to fall in love with knitting–and worry that my writing will get jealous.